Home Blog Contact

 If your Trust & Safety team reports to Legal or Compliance, you're leaving money on the table.

 Every subscription platform has a version of the same problem: bad actors who exploit trials, abuse promotions, or game referral systems.
-Left unchecked, they don't just cost you money — they degrade the experience for legitimate members and erode the trust that keeps people paying.
+Left unchecked, they don't just cost you money.
+They degrade the experience for legitimate members and erode the trust that keeps people paying.

 The pattern across every major platform: